rickmoonex/rickmoonex.github.io/_posts/2023-01-25-vault-azure-overview.md

 We will provision these machines by creating a bash script that we will pass into the VM using the `user-data` property.
 This initiates the given script trough cloud-init.
 The script will authenticate the machine with the Azure CLI through a Managed Identity.
 It will then be able to use that identity to communicate with the Azure Key Vault to retrieve the needed certificates for mTLS and the unseal key.
 When this is done it will install and configure Vault with the retrieved secrets from Key Vault.

 We will also install an extension into this scale set that is able to poll the Vault API endpoint to see if the machine is up and running.
-This can be used in monitoring, alerting and troubleshooting.
+This can be used in monitoring, alerting, and troubleshooting.

 #### VM Storage